Louise of Savoy: Marriage

-At age eleven, Louise married Charles of Orléans, Count of Angoulême, on 16 February 1488 in Paris.
-She only began living with him when she was fifteen, though.
-Despite her husband having two mistresses, the marriage was happy, and they shared a love for books.
+At age eleven, Louise married Charles of Orléans, Count of Angoulême, on 16 February 1488 in Paris, though she only began living with him when she was fifteen.
+Despite her husband having two mistresses, the marriage was happy, and they shared a love of books.

-The household of Charles was presided over by his châtelaine Antoinette de Polignac, Dame de Combronde, by whom he had two illegitimate daughters, Jeanne of Angoulême and Madeleine.
+Charles' household was presided over by his châtelaine Antoinette de Polignac, Dame de Combronde, by whom he had two illegitimate daughters, Jeanne of Angoulême and Madeleine.
 Antoinette became Louise's lady-in-waiting and confidante.
 Her children were raised alongside Louise's own.
 Charles had another illegitimate daughter, Souveraine, by Jeanne le Conte, who also lived in the Angoulême chateau.
 She would later arrange marriages for her husband's illegitimate children.

 Their first child, Marguerite, was born on 11 April 1492; their second child, Francis, was born on 12 September 1494.

 When her husband fell ill after going out riding in the winter of 1495, she nursed him and suffered much grief when he died on 1 January 1496.

 Widowed and motherhood

 When she was widowed at the young age of 19, Louise deftly manoeuvred her children into a position that would secure for each of them a promising future.
-Though they remained in Cognac for two years, she moved her family to court at the ascension of King Louis XII, her husband's cousin.
+Though they remained in Cognac for two years, she moved her family to court on the accession of King Louis XII, her husband's cousin.

-Louise had a keen awareness of the intricacies of politics and diplomacy, and was deeply interested in the advances in arts and sciences in Renaissance Italy.
-She made certain that her children were educated in the spirit of the Italian Renaissance, also helped by her Italian confessor, Cristoforo Numai from Forlì.
+Louise had a keen awareness of the intricacies of politics and diplomacy, and was deeply interested in the artistic and scientific advances of Renaissance Italy.
+She made certain that her children were educated in the spirit of the Italian Renaissance, assisted by her Italian confessor, Cristoforo Numai from Forlì.
 She commissioned books specifically for them and she taught Francis Italian and Spanish.

-When Louis XII became ill in 1505, he determined that Francis should succeed him and that both Louise and his wife Anne of Brittany should be part of the regency council.
+When Louis XII became ill in 1505, he determined that Francis should succeed him and that both Louise and Francis's wife Anne of Brittany should be part of the regency council.
 He recovered and Francis became a favourite of the king, who eventually gave him his daughter Claude of France in marriage on 8 May 1514.
-Following the marriage, Louis XII designated Francis as his heir.
+Following the marriage, Louis XII made Francis his heir.